Skip to content

 However, blood tests can only determine the cause of an allergy, as the body produces specific antibodies depending on the allergen.

-Conclusions about the severity and type of allergy symptoms, on the other hand, cannot be drawn from an allergy test with blood tests.
+Conclusions about the severity and type of allergy symptoms cannot be drawn from a blood test allergy test.
 The costs for such a test vary but are usually covered by health insurance.

-Behind this term lies an allergy test in which the doctor applies an allergen to the mucous membranes of the affected person, where the symptoms primarily manifest.
+Behind this designation lies an allergy test in which the doctor applies an allergen to the mucous membranes of the affected person, where the symptoms mainly manifest.
 Stimulus tests can indicate an allergy when other tests are inconclusive or not definitive.
 And it is the only method that can also detect non-allergic hypersensitivity reactions (e.g., intolerances).

 Even if no acute allergy symptoms are noticeable immediately before the provocation, a doctor must be prepared for skin tests and especially provocation tests, so that he can quickly respond to possible severe allergic reactions.